Trees are being killed everyday by homeowners, volunteers, and even landscape professionals...

-Our Woodlawn Trees are grown in rootpruning containers to minimize circling roots and promote a fibrous root system which, in turn, help our trees establish very quickly in the landscape with minimal transplant shock.
+Here at Woodlawn, we pay special attention to the root system of our trees.
+We take care to keep that trunk collar exposed.
+Furthermore, our trees are grown in root-pruning containers to minimize circling roots and promote a fibrous root system.
+This helps our trees establish very quickly in the landscape with minimal transplant shock.

 RootMakers® are designed to create fibrous, non-circling root systems horizontally and vertically at all phases of production to equip plants for transplanting success.
 These products aren’t just “containers,” but rather root production tools.
-Each step complements the next, building upon the previous fibrous root system.
-A fibrous root system means a greater root tip surface area and translates to a greater efficiency in the absorption of water and essential elements; an increase in growth rate, establishment, and vigor; a higher transplant survivability; and ultimately, superior performance for your clients.
+Each step prepares for the next, building upon the previous fibrous root system.
+A fibrous root system means a greater root tip surface area and translates into greater efficiency in absorption of water and essential elements; an increase in growth rate, establishment, and vigor; a higher transplant success rate; and ultimately, superior performance for your tree.

 However, roots are not the whole tree.

-Woodlawn trees also pays a great deal attention to the limbs and structure of the crown as well.
+Woodlawn also pays a great deal of attention to the limbs and structure of the crown.
 Lower branches are valuable to young tree development.
-Most contemporary nurseries have a practice of pruning the lower branches off young trees.
+Most contemporary nurseries maintain the practice of pruning the lower branches off young trees.
 Sometimes as much as the bottom half of the tree will be pruned.
 The buying public has come to accept this as the normal look of a young tree.

 There are several reasons why this is not a good practice.

-- Sunscald on newly transplanted trees is much more common when the lower branches are removed.
-If the lower limb structure is maintained, sunscald problem will be minimized or eliminated altogether.
+- Sun-scald on newly transplanted trees is much more common when the lower branches are removed.
+With the lower limb structure maintained, sun-scald problems will be minimized or eliminated.

-- Root development and tree establishment is enhanced by lower branches.
-Trees with lower branching will establish more quickly.
+- Root development and tree establishment are enhanced by lower branches.

 How Many Lower Branches May I Prune?

 Lower branches should not be allowed to become major limbs, especially if they will eventually be removed.
-When a tree is established and the risk of sunscald is minimal, the lower branches can be removed with little adverse effects on the tree.
+Once a tree is established and the risk of sun-scald is minimal, the lower branches can be removed with little adverse effects for the tree.